zacnider/entrofhe/docs/examples/advanced/RandomNumberGenerator.md

 # RandomNumberGenerator

-Random number generator using entropy
+Learn how to generate encrypted random numbers

-## Overview
+## 📚 Overview

 @title RandomNumberGenerator
 @notice Random number generator using entropy
-@dev Example demonstrating how to request entropy and use it for random number generation This example shows:
+@dev Example demonstrating how to request entropy and use it for random number generation In this example, you will learn:
 - Requesting entropy from oracle
 - Storing encrypted random numbers
 - Retrieving encrypted values

 @notice Request a random number
 @param tag Unique tag for this request
-@return requestId The request ID from entropy oracle
+@return requestId The request ID from encrypted randomness
 @dev Requires 0.00001 ETH fee for entropy request

 @notice Get encrypted random number for a request